publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch18/schII/m__us_usc_t25_s1621s.md

     (b) __Failure to timely respond__

-        If the Service fails to respond to a notification of a claim in accordance with subsection (a) of this section, the Service shall accept as valid the claim submitted by the provider of a contract care service.
+        If the Service fails to respond to a notification of a claim in accordance with subsection (a), the Service shall accept as valid the claim submitted by the provider of a contract care service.

     (c) __Time of payment__